 Shimane prefecture is famous for Izumo Taisha, a great Shinto shrine.
 Oki Islands, which belong to Shimane prefecture and consist of four populated islands and many uninhabited islands, are places with beautiful nature.
-Due of their unique historic geological features, which show how the islands of Japan formed, and their mysterious ecosystems, the Oki Islands were registered as a UNESCO Global Geopark in 2015.
+Due to their unique historic geological features, which show how the islands of Japan formed, and their mysterious ecosystems, the Oki Islands were registered as a UNESCO Global Geopark in 2015.

-Dogo, the largest island of in Oki, offers superb natural views and a rich culture with a long history.
+Dogo, the largest island in Oki, offers superb natural views and a rich culture with a long history.
 Moreover, the Oki Islands are the best place to taste delicious food as well as cycle around.

 Let’s go on a cycling trip around Oki together!